 Vaccine Information |

 Shingles is preventable by vaccination.
-Check your vaccination records or call us to book an appointment: 705-474-1400 Ext.
-5252 Toll free: 1-800-563-2808 Ext.
-5252 The shingles vaccine is free from ages 65 -70.
+Check your vaccination records or call the Vaccine Preventable Diseases program at 705-474-1400 or toll free at 1-800-563-2808, ext.
+5252 to book a vaccination appointment or to obtain additional information.
+The shingles vaccine is free from ages 65 -70.
 If you don't qualify for the free shingles vaccine, you may get vaccinated for a fee with a prescription from your family doctor, another primary care provider, or local health unit. |

 Healthcare Provider Information |